Published IETF RFCs

 Working with YANG Models - A brief intro to 'pyangbind'

 imported Code · IETF · SDN · pythonBoth the Hawaii IETF meeting (IETF91) and the subsequent meeting we had a few weeks ago in Dallas were somewhat YANG-heavy.
 Following work to move towards YANG as a standard modelling language for network configuration, and the subsequent IESG statement effectively deprecating SNMP as the way that we present network configuration - the IETF, and especially the routing area, has dived head-first into YANG.
-Indeed, I’ve been occupied somewhat with some really great collaborative work with a number of awesome engineers from Google, Microsoft, AT&T, Level3, Yahoo!

 RFC5218, RSVP-TE and Segment Routing.

-imported Tech · MPLS · RSVP · MPLS_TE · IETF · Presentations · SRAfter my presentation at UKNOF on SR, Mark Townsley asked me whether I’d be interested in presenting to his class at the Ecole Polytechnique in Paris, around the thinking (from an ops perspective) of delivering the 5218 concept of “net positive value” through the SR technology, and how the existing protocols that are available might measure up against the criteria that 5218 gives us to consider.
+imported Tech · MPLS · RSVP · MPLS_TE · IETF · Presentations · SRAfter my presentation at UKNOF on SR, Mark Townsley asked me whether I'd be interested in presenting to his class at the Ecole Polytechnique in Paris, around the thinking (from an ops perspective) of delivering the 5218 concept of "net positive value" through the SR technology, and how the existing protocols that are available might measure up against the criteria that 5218 gives us to consider.
 We managed to co-ordinate logistics, and I presented to INF566 on Wednesday afternoon, which was a really cool experience.
+It's always nice to see how networking is taught, and hear from students in such a high-ranking uni.
+I've included the slides below for posterity - Mark filmed the presentation, so perhaps there'll be video at some point in the future!

 Reinforcing the Kitchen Sink - Another BGP Presentation